 As soon as that happened, I learned the second lesson: never tell anyone about your own thoughts and interests.
 Ever.
 Just bury that stuff as deep as you can.
 It took no time at all to realize, with my new friends: they could care less about anything I had to say.
 They just wanted to talk, be listened to.
 And I thought that was okay.
 It was simpler, easier to navigate conversations once I understood that.

-(I’m not recommending this strategy either…it’s no coincidence that the second I made friends, I felt lonelier than ever.
+(I’m not recommending this strategy either.
+It’s no coincidence that the second I made friends, I felt lonelier than ever.
 I was getting too walled off inside of my head, too distant.
-That’s the primary benefit of my writing: I’m a living example of what not to do.
-So, you know.
-Take notes.
-Do the opposite.
+That’s the primary benefit of my writing: I’m what not to do.
+Strive for the opposite of all of this.
 You’re welcome.)

 I’m okay referring to my friends as nerds because I was one too.
 The problem is that I was a different breed of nerd.
 I liked books; my friends liked chemistry.
 I liked old French novels and short stories by depressed Russians; they liked fantasy novels and card games featuring ogres and dragons.

 It was hard to feel any kinship with my friends, but I just leaned hard on those two lessons.
 Russian short stories?
 I kept my mouth shut about those (lesson #2).
-And when they talked about dragon spells and magic damage, I just nodded my head like an idiot (lesson #1).
+And when they talked about dragon spells and magic damage, I just nodded in my robot way (lesson #1).